 Nitake would agree.

-When she arrived as a freshman at Master’s in the fall of 2012, she says she believed there was a God and that He loved her.
+When she arrived as a freshman at Master’s in the fall of 2012, she says she believed there was a God and He loved her.
 She was open to learning more about Christ, but she wasn’t sure which religion was true, and she was skeptical about the authenticity of her classmates’ faith.

 Nitake thought TMU students believed the Bible only because their parents did.
 During small groups in Sweazy dorm, she says she “didn’t hold back.”